georust/rinex/tutorials/README.md

 is heavily documented and probably the most important feature of our toolbox:

+## Filter designer

+The [Filter Designer](./Filter) is critical when operating the toolbox.
+It is for example the only solution to focus on some particular signals or constellations.
+It is vital you learn how to operate it, especially for PPP navigation.

 ## File operations

 The toolbox can perform several file operations.